MilindModi/TDD-Kata-String-Calculator/README.md

 4.Support different delimiters

-* to change a delimiter, the beginning of the string will contain a separate line that looks like this: `“//[delimiter]\n[numbers…]”` for example `“//;\n1;2”` should return three where the default delimiter is `‘;’` .
+* To change a delimiter, the beginning of the string will contain a separate line that looks like this: `“//[delimiter]\n[numbers…]”` for example `“//;\n1;2”` should return three where the default delimiter is `‘;’` .

-2.the first line is optional. all existing scenarios should still be supported
+* The first line is optional. all existing scenarios should still be supported

 5.Calling Add with a negative number will throw an exception **“negatives not allowed”** - and the negative that was passed.